 |Can we even imagine the strength and weight of these massive feet?
 An African bush elephant can weigh up to 6000 kg (13,228 pounds).
 The average automobile weighs 2268 kg (5000 pounds) for comparison.|

-We continue on to our 40-minute delay in Kruger, a few days ago, when an elephant blocked the dirt road preventing us from safely passing.
+A few days ago, we continued our 40-minute delay in Kruger when an elephant blocked the dirt road preventing us from safely passing.
 Please read the captions under the included photos to see how the story unfolded before our eyes.

 |Finally, after no less than 40 minutes, he crossed to the other side of the road as we watched hoping he’d move into the bush.|

-In today’s “Sighting of the Day in the Bush” we’re sharing a sad photo of a warthog who’s obviously had a serious injury to his eye.
-We can’t tell if he was blinded in the eye but it’s easy to see he is suffering.
-Based on fact that warthogs are in great numbers in the bush, no efforts are made to treat them for illness or injury.
+In today’s “Sighting of the Day in the Bush,” we’re sharing a sad photo of a warthog who’s had a severe injury to his eye.
+We can’t tell if he was blinded in the eye, but it’s easy to see he is suffering.
+Because warthogs are in significant numbers in the bush, no efforts are made to treat them for illness or injury.
 This is a hard reality.

-He’s come by each day for the past several days and we freely feed him as much as he wants to eat including fruits and carrots.
-Hopefully, over time he’ll heal and be able to live a full life in the bush.
+He’s come by each day for the past several days, and we freely feed him as much as he wants to, including fruits and carrots.
+Hopefully, over time he’ll heal and be able to live an entire life in the bush.
 Many of these animals are very resilient in healing on their own.

-It’s raining off and on today so we’re staying put.
-After a bad night’s sleep, a nap may be on the agenda.
-I’m not good at dozing off during the day but on a rare occasion, I drift off for 15 to 20 minutes, all that’s needed for either of us to feel revitalized.
+It’s raining off, and on today, so we’re staying put.
+After a stormy night’s sleep, a nap may be on the agenda.
+I’m not good at dozing off during the day, but on a rare occasion, I drift off for 15 to 20 minutes, all that’s needed for either of us to feel revitalized.